Krestomansy/hyprland-nord-dotfiles/README.md

 Creating autologin in SDDM:
 Change in /usr/lib/sddm/sddm.conf.d/default.conf `Session=` to `Session=hyprland-uwsm` and `User=` to `User=USER_NAME`

 ## Folders and files to copy
-Copy config files from repository to theese locations:
+Copy config files from repository to these locations:
 - ~/.themes
 - ~/.config/dolphinrc
 - ~/.config/gwenviewrc